 These basic principles can be used in every culture to help men make good clothing choices that enhance their personal style.
 If (like most of us) you are on a limited budget, you can still build a stylish wardrobe.
 One way is by thrift shopping for second-hand clothing.

 Thrift Shopping, the Key to Dressing Well on a Budget

 Thrift-shopping gives you access to much of the best clothing made for men over the past three decades.
 Better clothing is generally timeless in style and lasts much longer than cheaply made fast fashion.
 You can find well-cared-for second-hand men’s suits and sportcoats that will still provide years of stylish service.

-Generally, you will not have a salesperson to help you coordinate your clothing when buying secondhand from thrift shops or online.
-Carefully plan your clothing purchases to develop a well-coordinated wardrobe.
+Generally, you will not have a salesperson to assist you when buying secondhand from thrift shops or online.
+You will need to carefully plan your clothing purchases to develop a well-coordinated wardrobe.
 Educate yourself about menswear brands and how to assess quality in order to make the most of thrift-shopping.
 The rewards are worth the effort!

 I have built my wardrobe for the past three decades from second-hand clothing (all of the outfits shown on this page are second-hand purchases).
 Thrift-shopping offers an opportunity to buy better-quality menswear inexpensively, building a foundation for good personal style.

 In review, use the four principles of good personal style, appropriateness, modesty, thoughtfulness, and good taste to guide your clothing choices.
 If you are on a tight budget, educate yourself about quality clothing and tap into the second-hand clothing market for better clothing at affordable prices.

 I hope you find this article useful!
 I’d love to know your thoughts on this post.
 Send your comments on my Contact Page. -Don P. SplurgeFrugal.com